Yurik72/ESPHap/README.md

 If you are going to prepare this manually, please reuse/check settings.h and user_settings.h  from attached archive or [this location](https://github.com/Yurik72/ESPHap/tree/master/wolfssl) You need copy/replace this files in wolfssl components.

+!
+Note library as well working well with wolfssl 3.13.0.
+For ESP8266 it's MUST.
+Please extract wolfSSL_3_13_0.rar into  Arduino Libraries folder. user_setting.h and setting.h MUST be used from this Archive

 ## Getting help